bonexx5/LF-Decentralized-Trust-labs.github.io/labs/lfdt/paladin.md

 # Short Description

-Paladin is a platform for building privacy preserving tokens with infinite programmability on EVM.
+Paladin is a platform for building programmable privacy preserving tokens on EVM, with integrated client and wallet.
+Support for several privacy frameworks including ZKP tokens, issuer-backed tokens, and private smart contracts.

 # Scope of Lab